BaylorRae/Forrst-Canopy/README.md

 ## Getting User Posts

 Posts can be called two different ways.
-When working with the user supplied when initializing `ForrstCannopy` you can use the following functions.
+When working with the user supplied when initializing `ForrstCanopy` you can use the following functions.
 Each of the functions accept a parameter to set the limit.

 * get\_user\_snaps
 * get\_user\_code